gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Windowless brick buildings connected by elevated walkways
     - Seems strangely empty to Maddy
     - The Gears: "Don't need to eat, don't need to go home to sleep - much less rushing around than breathers"
+    - Air is very clean, not at all what Maddy expected (no smoke or fumes)
   - Spot the raiding party
     - Hold their breath as a bot passes by, slows, then speeds up again
     - The pay-me-no-mind widget works